Chapter 17: Shenandoah II: Leadership and Survival

 rid of some hungry mouths to feed on that long march north.

-Was It becoming obvious to Triet that my Dogface boys were
+Was it becoming obvious to Triet that my Dogface boys were

-soul will go.
 Furthermore, they have no empowerment from without to do

 otherwise, even if they desire to do so.
 Here is another truth.
 A broken